-Connecting Fluent forms from one domain with Fluent CRM to another domain
+Connecting Fluent Forms from one domain with Fluent CRM to another domain

 FluentCRM is a Self Hosted Email Marketing Automation Plugin for WordPress.
-Manage your leads and customers, email campaigns, automated email sequencing, and monitor user activities, and many more in one place!
+Manage your leads and customers, email campaigns, automated email sequencing, monitor user activities, and many more in one place!

-If you want to collect user information from one domain to another, then you can use the Web Hooks feature of FluentCRM.
+- If you want to collect user information from one domain to another, then you can use the WebHooks feature of FluentCRM.
 Navigate to the domain from where you want to transfer the leads to the other domain.
-And go to Settings of the FluentCRM dashboard, click on the Incoming Web Hooks section.
+And go to Settings of the FluentCRM dashboard, and click on the Incoming WebHooks section.
 Then click on Create Webhook to make a new WebHook.
 Here, you can add the Name, List, Tags, and Status & then click on the Create button like the example given below.
 This is how the WebHook gets generated.

-You can see that the 2nd domain doesn’t have FluentCRM installed.
+- You can see that the 2nd domain doesn’t have FluentCRM installed.
 Now, let’s enter some data & submit the form using the contact form.
 So, this data will be sent from Fluent Forms to the FluentCRM contacts through WebHook.
 When you refresh the Contacts that the submitted data has been added to the contacts list in FluentCRM.

-In this way, you can create as many WebHooks as required and collect leads from various domains using this feature.
+- This way, you can create as many WebHooks as required and collect leads from various domains using this feature.